 Like other non-starchy fruits, tomatoes have a low GI ranking.

-One study in 2011 found that 200 grams of raw tomato (or about 1.5 medium tomatoes) each day reduced blood pressure in people with type 2 diabetes.
+One found that 200 grams of raw tomato (or about 1.5 medium tomatoes) each day reduced blood pressure in people with type 2 diabetes.
 Researchers concluded tomato consumption might help reduce cardiovascular risk that’s associated with type 2 diabetes.

 From vision-protecting vitamin C to filling fiber, blueberries are antioxidant powerhouses.